-The area of the green zone is 43,600 hectares making up 168 sq. meters per one resident.
+The total area of green space is 43,600 hectares - about 168 sq. meters per one resident.

-The city is served by a good transportation network.
-Trunk railways and highways link Kiev to Moscow, Kharkov and the Donets Basin, southern and western Ukraine, and Poland.
-Within city itself there is efficient subway, rail, and bus service.
+The city is served by a relatively good transportation network.
+Trunk railways and highways link it to Moscow, Kharkov and the Donets Basin, southern and western Ukraine, and Poland.
+Within the city itself, there is an efficient subway, rail, and bus service.

-As the capital of Ukraine, Kiev has major administrative functions, and its ministries employ a considerable number of workers.
+As the capital of Ukraine, Kiev has major administrative functions, and its ministries employ a considerable number of people.
 It is also an important industrial center, producing a wide range of goods.

-In the late 12th century, its power declined in the face of constant nomad attacks and warfare with other Slavic princes.
+In the late 12th century, its power declined in the face of neverending nomad attacks and warfare with other Slavic princes.
 In 1240, the town was completely destroyed by the Tatars of the Golden Horde under Batu, the grandson of Genghis Khan.
-Thereafter Kiev passed to the control of Lithuania, of Poland, and then of the Cossacks.
+Thereafter, Kiev passed to the control of Lithuania, of Poland, and then of the Cossacks.

-In 1793, it was incorporated into Russia.
-In 1917, the Ukrainian SSR was formed, with Kiev becoming its capital in 1934.
+In 1793, it was incorporated into the Russian state.
+In 1917, the Ukrainian SSR was formed.
+Kiev became its capital in 1934.

-Large sections in the center were destroyed during the World War II, but, after the war, the city was repopulated and fully restored, regaining its position as a major industrial and cultural center of Ukraine.
+The center of the city was destroyed during the World War II, but, after the war, it was repopulated and fully restored, regained its position as a major industrial and cultural center of Ukraine.

-The city originally occupied the high and steep right (west) bank of the Dnieper River, but, since the World War II, rapid growth has extended Kiev onto the wide, low, flat floodplain on the left bank.
+The city originally occupied the high and steep right (west) bank of the Dnieper River.
+But, since the World War II, rapid growth extended Kiev onto the wide low flat floodplain on the left bank.

-Engineering industries - including the manufacturing of complex machinery, precision tools, and instruments - are of primary importance.
-The chemical, consumer-goods, food-processing, lumber-milling, and publishing industries are also significant.
+Engineering industries - including manufacturing of complex machinery, precision tools and instruments - are of primary importance.
+Chemical, consumer-goods, food-processing, lumber-milling, and publishing industries play an important role.

-The most important center for research and education in Ukraine, Kiev is the home of a number of universities, colleges, and research institutions, notably the Kiev State University of T.G.Shevchenko (1834) and the Academy of Sciences of Ukraine.
+The most important center of research and education in Ukraine, Kiev is home to many universities, colleges, and research institutions, notably, the Kiev State University of T.G.Shevchenko (1834) and the Academy of Sciences of Ukraine.